What are the steps to set up a blog?

 What is the step by step process to set up a blog and do you create it within your website or can it/is it better to maintain it independently?
 What sort of content should be on your blog and how much do you link to your business?
-I hear of a 80/20 rule where only 20% should be direct plug to your business and the 80% informative, industry related.
+I hear of an 80/20 rule where only 20% should be a direct plug to your business and the 80% informative, industry-related.
 What do you think?

 It depends what platform your site is built on, some can be easier than others to implement a blog.

 To be honest I run off maybe 90-95% information for my readers and possible 5-10% promotion of my services, you can run a banner on the site and have a services page linked via the blog.

 If you are building a standalone blog make it on WordPress in terms of how easy and simple the set up and maitence is.